tomucker/tomucker.github.io/about.md

 I can be found where the people are few and drinks many.
 In love with [data](http://johncoene.github.io/projects/) and argument.

-Influenced by Thomas Jefferson, Thomas Paine, Adam Smith, Friedrich Hayek, Chritopher Hitchens and Nassim Nicholas Taleb.
+Influenced by Thomas Jefferson, Thomas Paine, Adam Smith, Friedrich Hayek, Chritopher Hitchens, Frédéric Bastiat, and Nassim Nicholas Taleb.

 ***